Slide 1 of 51

 Slide 3 of 51

-Carolyn Cramer, left, pours drinks while talk with longtime customers Kathy and Jon Little, at Stormy's Spirits and Supper in October 2016.
+Carolyn Cramer, left, pours drinks while talking with longtime customers Kathy and Jon Little, at Stormy's Spirits and Supper in October 2016.
 (Alvin Jornada)

 Slide 4 of 51